lab-brussels-1/The-first-group/planning/development-strategy.md

 ## Images (milestone)

-> "As a user I want to see the images of Tree's"
+> "As a user I want to see the image of Tree"

 There should be an image of Tree.

-- [ ] _there is an image explains about Tree health/ slcial impact_
+- [ ] _there is an image explains about Tree health/Uses/social impact_

 ### Images: HTML